Admissions

 Students who require additional support for eating and drinking receive appropriate levels of support from trained staff.
 Students with medical needs will have an agreed health care plan and identified staff will be trained to be able to support their needs.
 Supporting students with effective communication is a priority and we have a total communication approach which means that we will incorporate all strategies that are useful and meaningful to aid the students in their communication.
 We draw on advice and support from speech and language therapist and those staff that have been trained in specific techniques such as Picture Exchange Communication system and eye gaze.
 As a Movement Opportunities via Education (MOVE) centre of excellence we promote functional mobility and work with parents and therapy staff to enable students to develop their skills with sitting, standing and walking.

-Admission Policy and Arrangements
+Admission Policy and Arrangements:

 Tuke School is able to meet the needs of 11- 19 years old students who have a range of learning disabilities to include: severe and complex, sensory and physical, autism and challenging behaviour.